 Dr. Vanderlaan founded the CCHS Network in 1989, following the birth of her son, Nico, in 1988.
-Dr. Vanderlaan is Executive Director and President of the CCHS Network.
+Dr. Vanderlaan recently stepped down from her role as Executive Director and President of the CCHS Network.
+Mary continues to manage new membership and the Network’s Facebook discussion board and she continues to advise the Network’s Research Advisory Board.
 Mary has long been a staunch and resolute champion of CCHS causes.
 Mary has traveled the world speaking about CCHS and, in addition to her work in the U.S., has helped many foreign groups establish a CCHS presence in their home country.
 Mary has been a formidable voice for CCHS and has empowered CCHS patients and their families to seek and lead full and productive lives.
 Professionally, Mary is professor emerita at Hartwick College and lives in upstate New York.

 Rachael Ballard has served on the CCHS Board since 2015 shortly after the birth of her son Lincoln.
 Lincoln was born in December of 2014 and received his CCHS diagnosis and tracheostomy at one month of age.
 Rachael is a professional fundraiser who has worked for non-profits in the Pacific Northwest and Texas for 10 years.
 She currently resides in Austin, TX with her husband Brandon and two children Flora and Lincoln.